civican/legisinfo/42-1/bills/C-78/bill_text.md

 Paragraph 4(b) of the Act is repealed.

-> **Explanatory Note**:
-> Relevant portion of section 4:
-> *Existing Text*:
-> > Every agreement with a province under section 3 must provide for
-> >
-> > the designation of the provincial information bank or banks that, subject to this Part, must be searched before information may be released under this Part.

 ### Section 45

 Section 5 of the Act is replaced by the following:

 ### Section 5

-The Minister and a province may designate, in an agreement made under section 3, one or more **provincial child support services,** provincial enforcement services, **designated authorities and central authorities** for the purposes of this Part.
+The Minister and a province may designate, in an agreement made under section 3, one or more provincial child support services, provincial enforcement services, designated authorities and central authorities for the purposes of this Part.

 ### Section 5.1

   **(1)** The Minister may, on behalf of the Government of Canada, enter into an agreement with any police force in Canada for the search for and the release of information under this Part.

   **(2)** The agreement must provide for the establishment of safeguards for the protection of information released under this Part.

-> **Explanatory Note**:
-> Existing text of section 5:
-> *Existing Text*:
-> > The Minister and a province may designate in an agreement made under section 3 one or more provincial enforcement services for the purposes of this Part.

 ### Section 46